Blog

 4. Furniture

-There are many budget-friendly ways of getting furniture to keep your coworking costs low, whether that’s by thrifting, donations, Craigslist, or IKEA.
-You can piece together different furniture for a funky-fun interior feel.
+There are many budget-friendly ways of getting furniture for your coworking space whether that’s by thrifting, donations, Craigslist, or IKEA.

 If you want to outfit your space in all new furniture, you can easily pay $10,000 for a single executive desk. e-architect estimates the cost of office furniture to be up to $1,500 an employee.

-However, according to Chipman Relocation and Logistics, you can expect to pay around $15,000 for a 2,500 square foot space, for new mid-range furniture.
+According to this estimate from Chipman Relocation and Logistics however, you can expect to pay around $21,500 for a 2,500 square foot space, for new mid-range furniture.

 5. Decor and design